Does home insurance cover roof leaks?

 - Mould or damp patches

-- Missing or broken roof tiles
+- Missing or broken tiles

 - Sagging roof timbers